Congratulations on your new floor!

 - Your floor can be resealed in 7-10 years, which only requires light sanding and reapplication of our polyaspartic topcoat.
 Routine maintenance is key to achieving a long-lasting and durable epoxy coating.

-Routine maintenance is key to achieving a long-lasting and durable epoxy coating.
+Our epoxy floor care experts recommend routine maintenance to achieve a long-lasting and durable coating.